 - We need to work full-time to track cuts to climate policies and species legislation.

 - We need a spokesperson each and every day standing up to industrial destruction and demanding legislative change.

-You deserve expanded infrastructure so our outreach team can reach more people and increase actions they take to build momentum for environmental protection.
+The Fund for a Wilder Ontario means expanded infrastructure so our outreach team can reach more people and increase actions they take to build momentum for environmental protection.
 You deserve an expanded team who can monitor what’s going on across the province, bringing that research and information back to communities in education and actions so that together we can keep our government accountable and stand up against attacks on nature.
-Together are voices are amplified.
+Together our voices are amplified.
 Together we make change.

-Will you consider a donation today to put our boots on the ground in Ontario full-time?
+Will you consider a donation today to keep our boots on the ground in Ontario full-time?